whitneylosinski/Eat.Sleep.Data/README.md

 - <a href = "https://github.com/whitneylosinski/Eat.Sleep.Data/blob/main/Machine_Learning_Notebooks/200_Clean_Feat_Sel_and_Final_RFR.ipynb">RF Regressor Model after feature selection</a>

 We have used the default split between test and training datasets (25/75).
 Because of the model overfitting, we also looked at the metric on a smaller "pruned" model which shows an improved but similar MSE between train and test but reduces the R2 to 86%.
-So we clearly have some over-fitting going on that will looked at.
+So we clearly have some over-fitting going on that needs to be explored.

 For a more indepth discussion of the MLMs, follow this link: